nolanlawson/emoji-picker-element/README.md

 | compact  | 1.53 MB (1533547) | 770 kB (770450)        |
 | full     | 1.87 MB (1868599) | 1.11 MB (1105502)      |

-As you can see, `emoji-picker-element` consumes less memory than merely loading the JSON files into memory.
+As you can see, `emoji-picker-element` consumes less memory than merely loading the JSON files and keeping the reference.
 So any emoji picker that keeps these JSON objects in memory is already using more memory than `emoji-picker-element`, in addition to whatever it's doing with JS/CSS/DOM.

 [`performance.measureMemory()`](https://web.dev/monitor-total-page-memory-usage/) in Chrome is used to calculate memory usage.